gretchenboria/SnapLock/README.md

 *   **Velocity Clamping**: During warmup, particle velocities are capped to prevent divergence.
 *   **Overdamped Dynamics**: Drag is increased and restitution (bounce) is zeroed.
 This allows interpenetrating geometries to "settle" gently into a stable contact manifold before full physics integration resumes.

-**Domain Randomization:**
-The Adversarial Director includes a `SOLVER_FLUSH` disturbance type.
-This artificially clears velocity history and friction anchors, simulating the loss of solver cache.
-This enables the generation of synthetic datasets that train RL agents to be robust against physics state loss.

 ## Architecture Overview

 SnapLock functions through a continuous loop of Logic > Simulation > Perception > Adaptation.